MicrosoftDocs/microsoft-salescopilot-docs/articles/m365-admin-setting.md

 # Turn off actionable banners in Microsoft 365 apps

 Some the Sales agent features run in Microsoft 365 app service apart from the Outlook add-in and Teams app.
 These features are turned on by default.
-Tenant administrators can turn them off in the Microsoft 365 admin center.
+To turn off actionable banners in Microsoft 365 apps, contact Microsoft support.

-1. Sign in to the Microsoft 365 admin center with your tenant admin credentials.
-1. Select **Settings** > **Org settings**.
-1. On the **Org settings** page, in the **Services** tab, select **Sales**.
-1. Clear **Allow users to see Sales content in Microsoft 365 apps**.
-1. Select **Save**.

 ## Effect on the Sales agent email notification banner